scikit-hep/awkward/README.md

    * [API reference](https://awkward-array.readthedocs.io/en/latest/reference/index.html)
    * [Papers and talks](https://awkward-array.org/en/latest/getting-started/papers-and-talks.html) about Awkward Array

-The Release notes are in the [GitHub Releases tab](https://github.com/scikit-hep/awkward/releases).
+The Release notes for each version are in the [GitHub Releases tab](https://github.com/scikit-hep/awkward/releases).

-The roadmap and deprecation schedule are in the [GitHub Wiki](https://github.com/scikit-hep/awkward/wiki).
+The Roadmap, Plans, and Deprecation Schedule are in the [GitHub Wiki](https://github.com/scikit-hep/awkward/wiki).

 To cite Awkward Array in a paper, see the "Cite this repository" drop-down menu on the top-right of the [GitHub front page](https://github.com/scikit-hep/awkward).
 The BibTeX is